DX Logging Software for Amateur Radio

 Basic Functions

-• Navigate the pages of QSL image files.
+• Navigate the pages of multipage image files.

-• Copy, cut, and paste image pages to and from the Clipboard.
+• Copy, cut, and paste images to and from the Clipboard.

 Formatting Functions

-• Change the brightness, contrast, hue, color saturation, and gamma of image pages.
+• Change the brightness, contrast, hue, color saturation, and gamma of images.

-• Sharpen, resize, reverse, rotate, flip, and shear image pages.
+• Sharpen, resize, reverse, rotate, flip, and shear images.

 Filing Functions

-• Save QSL images in other formats, such as:
+• Save images in a variety of formats, including:

 • BMP